WELCOME STAFF AND READERS OF THE NORTH

 psychological sciences who have the illusion of being “grown up.”

-Child abuse victims know things about pain and being
+Child abuse victims know things about pain and

-Clarke once said: "When a distinguished but elderly
+Clarke once said: "When a distinguished but

-right.
+certainly right.
 When he states that something is

 impossible, he is very probably wrong."
 Four years ago I

 apparently none of them thought it was possible for there to be

 enigmatic victims of child abuse such as a "semantic wild child"

 who became a "victim without a culture."

-I hope the rest of the north coast doesn't feel that
+I hope the rest of the north coast doesn't feel

-what I am.
+healed for what I am.

-Remember, science is about challenge, exploration
+Remember, science is about challenge,

-mysteries and laws of nature and healing.
+discovering the mysteries and laws of nature and healing.